 But we are doing the cows a favor by milking them.
 Otherwise, they would be in pain.

-Ultimately, where does the responsibility for the ongoing despicable and intractable confinement and enslavement of other species lie?
-Is it with the industries who have created the myths that surround and protect them or is it with us because we choose to believe them, thereby protecting our sensibilities and habits and proclivities and bringing immeasurable harm to other nations of animals?
+Ultimately, where does the responsibility for the ongoing confinement and enslavement of other species lie?
+Is it with the industries who have created the myths that surround and protect them or is it with us because we choose to believe them, thereby protecting our sensibilities and lifelong conditioning?

 Annie’s Vegan View